-Declaratory Relief that the Punitive Provisions Are Invalid Because They Violate the Due Process Rights of Plaintiff Elected Officials Under the United States Constitution (Vagueness)
+Declaratory Relief that the Punitive Provisions Are Invalid Because They Violate the Due Process Rights of Plaintiff Elected Officials Under the United States Constitution and the Constitution of the State of Florida (Vagueness)

-104. Plaintiffs repeat, reallege, and incorporate by reference the allegations of paragraphs 1-57 as though fully set forth herein.
+113. Plaintiffs repeat, reallege, and incorporate by reference the allegations of paragraphs 1-63 as though fully set forth herein.

-105. The Fourteenth Amendment to the United States Constitution provides that a State shall not "deprive any person of life, liberty, or property, without due process of law."

-106. State statutes are unconstitutionally vague under the Fourteenth Amendment where a penalty statute does not sufficiently define the punishable conduct or it is so standardless that it invites arbitrary enforcement.
+- 114. The Fourteenth Amendment to the United States Constitution provides that a State shall not "deprive any person of life, liberty, or property, without due process of law." - 115.
+Article I, Section 9 of the Florida Constitution similarly states, "No person shall be deprived of life, liberty or property without due process of law, or be twice put in jeopardy for the same offense, or be compelled in any criminal matter to be a witness against oneself." - sufficiently define the punishable conduct or it is so standardless that it invites arbitrary enforcement.
 The Punitive Provisions impose severe sanctions against local legislators who willfully and knowingly violate Fla.
 Stat. § 790.33(3) by enacting or causing to be enforced an ordinance that is preempted by the Firearms Preemption Law.
 The law preempts regulation of "the whole field of regulation of firearms and ammunition" without a clear definition of that phrase.
 In addition, Fla.
-Stat. § 790.33(3)(d) allows third parties to bring suit and seek damages against "any entity" that "promulgated" a "measure," "directive," "rule," "order" or "policy" in violation off the Firearms Preemption Law, without a clear definition of any of those quoted terms.

-107. The Punitive Provisions are an unconstitutional abridgement, on their face and as applied or threatened to be applied, of Plaintiff Elected Officials' due process rights because the statute is vague in not sufficiently defining the punishable conduct.

-108. Although Plaintiffs believe that the Proposed Ordinances are not preempted under the Firearms Preemption Law, because that law threatens penalties without clearly defining what constitutes a regulation of "the whole field of" firearms and ammunition, and fails to define what it means to "promulgate" such a regulation or ordinance or other non-defined types of actions, Plaintiff Elected Officials have refrained from voting on their respective Proposed Ordinances because they cannot determine whether voting for and passing the Proposed Ordinances would violate the Firearms Preemption Law.
+Stat. § 790.33(3)(d) allows third parties to bring suit and seek damages against "any entity" that "promulgated" a "measure," "directive," "rule," "order" or "policy" in violation off the Firearms Preemption Law, without a clear definition of any of those quoted terms. - 117.
+The Punitive Provisions are an unconstitutional abridgement, on their face and as applied or threatened to be applied, of Plaintiff Elected Officials' due process rights because the statute is vague in not sufficiently defining the punishable conduct. - 118.
+Although Plaintiffs believe that the Proposed Ordinances are not preempted under the Firearms Preemption Law, because that law threatens penalties without clearly defining what constitutes a regulation of "the whole field of" firearms and ammunition, and fails to define what it means to "promulgate" such a regulation or ordinance or other non-defined types of actions, Plaintiff Elected Officials have refrained from voting on their respective Proposed Ordinances because they cannot determine whether voting for and passing the Proposed Ordinances would violate the Firearms Preemption Law.

-109. In addition, the Punitive Provisions subject Plaintiff Elected Officials to penalties, including legal action by private persons.
-Those private persons are permitted to reach their own conclusions as to whether an ordinance is preempted and may seek to enforce the Punitive Provisions against Plaintiff Elected Officials.

-110. Due to the vagueness of the Punitive Provisions, the statute threatens severe penalties without giving adequate notice of what conduct is prohibited.

-111. Plaintiff Elected Officials can only avoid potential enforcement of the Punitive Provisions by refraining from considering and voting on any ordinance that even arguably affects or relates to firearms, even if such ordinance would ultimately be held not to be preempted.

-112. Thus, the Punitive Provisions, because of their vagueness and threatened penalties, violate the due process rights of Plaintiff Elected Officials under the Fourteenth Amendment of the United States Constitution.
+- 119. In addition, the Punitive Provisions subject Plaintiff Elected Officials to penalties, including legal action by private persons.
+Those private persons are permitted to reach their own conclusions as to whether an ordinance is preempted and may seek to enforce the Punitive Provisions against Plaintiff Elected Officials. - 120.
+Due to the vagueness of the Punitive Provisions, the statute threatens severe penalties without giving adequate notice of what conduct is prohibited. - 121.
+Plaintiff Elected Officials can only avoid potential enforcement of the Punitive Provisions by refraining from considering and voting on any ordinance that even arguably affects or relates to firearms, even if such ordinance would ultimately be held not to be preempted. - 122.
+Thus, the Punitive Provisions, because of their vagueness and threatened penalties, violate the due process rights of Plaintiff Elected Officials under the Fourteenth Amendment of the United States Constitution and Article I, Section 9 of the Florida Constitution.